 Frank believes that frequent communication is critical in a client relationship to help manage expectations, allow for informed decisions and avoid billing surprises.
 In this way, he has been successful in building solid long-term relationships with his clients.

 Frank also believes in community service and civic engagement.
 For example, in 2012, Frank was appointed by Governor Christie to serve as a Commissioner of the Morristown Housing Authority.
 That same year, he was elected to the Board of Morris Arts, a non-profit, community-based arts organization, and won a seat on the Board of the Morristown Partnership, which oversees Morristown’s Special Improvement District.
-Frank was elected Chair of the Morristown Partnership in 2017.
+Frank was elected Chair of the Morristown Partnership in 2017, and re-elected Chair and President in 2019.

 In 2015, Frank was elected Board Member for the Table of Hope, a Morristown community soup kitchen that provides meals to over 100 individuals every weeknight.
 In connection with his work for the Table of Hope, Frank was selected by the Morris County Chamber of Commerce as the “Exemplary Private Sector Leader Not-For-Profit Excellence Award Winner.”
 Recently, Frank also joined the Board of Morristown Beautiful.